raznem/parsera/docs/api/getting-started.md

 }'
 ```

 By default, `proxy_country` is random, it's recommended to set `proxy_country` parameter to a specific country in the request since a page could not be available from all locations.
 [Here](proxy.md) you can find a full list of proxy countries available.

+You can also explore Swagger doc of the API following this link: [https://api.parsera.org/docs#/](https://api.parsera.org/docs#/).